cheomanigua/godotdoc/content/docs/c#/classes.md

 #### Block-Style use

-- If you want to add validation logic to the setter (e.g., ensuring `PurchaseYear` is within a valid range), use a traditional block-style setter:
+- If you want to add validation logic to the setter (e.g., ensuring `PurchaseYear` is within a valid range), use private fields and a traditional block-style setter:

   ```csharp
   private int _purchaseYear;